Sree2104/Intrusion-Detection-System-/README.md

 This project presents the design and implementation of a Distributional Denial of Service (DDoS) Intrusion Detection System (IDS) using a Bidirectional Long Short-Term Memory (Bi-LSTM) model.
 The system is designed to identify and classify malicious traffic patterns in network data with high accuracy and low false alarm rates.

 ## 🚀 Motivation
-DDoS attacks are one of the most severe threats to network security, leading to network congestion and service disruption.
+Cyber attacks are one of the most severe threats to network security, leading to network congestion and service disruption.
 Existing detection methods often fail to handle high-volume, complex attack patterns.
 This project leverages the power of Bi-LSTM models to capture sequential dependencies in network traffic and improve detection performance.

 ---